gepeng86/FAIRness-QualityMeasures/README.md

 Release Notes
 =============
-The contents in this repository is released under the [<span class="underline">Creative Commons Attribution 4.
+The contents in this repository is released under the [<span class="underline">CC-BY 4.0 International</span>](https://creativecommons.org/licenses/by/4.0/legalcode) license.
-International</span>](https://creativecommons.org/licenses/by/4.0/legalcode)
-license.
 When using or reusing the framework, please provide attribution to this repository.